Understanding Drug Tests

 • Sports - Professional athletes are often screened for performance-enhancing drugs such as steroids or any other substance that may give them an edge in competition.

-• Law enforcement - There are several instances that a drug test may be used in legal settings.
+• Law enforcement - There are several instances in which a drug test may be used in legal settings.
 This includes breathalyzing suspected DUI drivers, as part of evidence in a court case, random prison screenings, and others.

-• Entering drug treatment - Addiction treatment centers will often screen new patients to identify what if any substances they currently have in their system.
-This is especially important for those undergoing medically assisted detox so the correct course of medication can be administered safely.
+• Entering drug treatment - Addiction treatment centers will often screen new patients to identify what substances they may currently have in their system.
+This is especially important for those undergoing medically assisted detox, as it will ensure the correct course of medication can be administered safely.

 • Monitoring prescription drug use - A doctor may order a drug test if you are on a course of medication that is potentially addiction-forming or if you have a history of drug abuse.